Name:Justin Peter Rose

 Played as the Indonesian Masters (Dec 14-17; Asian Tour season-ending event).
 Second-placed Phachara Khongwatmai (Thai) finished 8 shots behind first-time Asian Tour winner Justin Rose (Eng), who scorched to victory with opening and closing rounds of 62 (-10).
 [Royale Jakarta GC, Jakarta, Indonesia].

 Played as the Men's Individual golf event (Aug 11-14; Summer Olympic Games XXXI).
-Henrik Stenson (Swe; silver medal) finished 2 shots behind Rose (GB; gold medal).
+Henrik Stenson (Swe; silver medal) finished 2 shots behind Justin Rose (GB; gold medal).
 Matt Kuchar (USA; bronze medal) finished 1 shot behind Stenson.
 The return of men's golf to the Olympic Games after an absence of 112 years gave Rose the opportunity to become only the third man ever to win an Olympic gold medal for golf.
-[Olympic Crse, Reserva da Marapendi, Barra de Tijuca, Rio de Janeiro].
+[Olympic Course, Reserva da Marapendi, Barra de Tijuca, Rio de Janeiro].

 Played as the Zurich Classic of New Orleans (April 23-26).
 Second-placed Cameron Tringale (USA) finished 1 shot behind Justin Rose (Eng), whose closing round 66 gave him a course record total of 266, and his seventh PGA Tour win.
 [TPC Louisiana, Avondale, nr New Orleans, LA].